by Gordon Nary

 Gordon: For our readers who may not know about the Coptic faith, what are the primary differences between the Coptic faith and Roman Catholicism?

 Ashraf: First, I think it’s important to know why Christians of Egypt are called Copts.
-The name was given them by Arab-Muslims after invading Egypt in 640 AD.
+The name was given to them by Arab-Muslims after invading Egypt in 640 AD.
 Arabs dismissed the “E” from Egypt and called the inhabitants of Egypt “Egypt.”
 Later through usage, the “G” became a “C.”

 Prior to talking about the differences between Roman Catholic and Coptic Orthodox, it is imperative to note that the two churches were part of the original five churches historically known.
 They were: Antioch, Alexandria, Rome, Palestine, and Constantinople.
 Furthermore, despite the points of differences, Roman Catholic and Eastern Orthodox (Egypt, Greece, and Russia) closely resemble each other.